 Police records obtained by ABC57 News show there were no weights at all, but reveal how that rumor may have started.
-In one paragraph, the amateur diver who found the body tells investigators that the person in the water was wearing a knit cap, a jacket, long pants, tennis shoes and what appeared to be angle weights.
+In one paragraph, the amateur diver who found the body tells investigators that the person in the water was wearing a knit cap, a jacket, long pants, tennis shoes and what appeared to be ankle weights.
 He was also deep in the water.
-The diver says Flowers’ body was on the river floor, 17-feet below seas level.
+The diver says Flowers’ body was on the river floor, 17-feet below the surface.

 Once Flowers’ body was pulled from the water, investigators realized what was described as ankle weights was actually an ankle monitor from the Michigan Department of Corrections.

 “I just want answers.
 I think I will be at peace if I actually know what happened that night,” Davis said.